LadaOndris/rotlinedet-gpu/README.md

 # rotlinedet-gpu

-The repository contains an implementation of the rotlinedet algorithm in C++ optimized for GPU.
+The repository contains an implementation of the rotlinedet algorithm in C++ optimized for GPU using OpenACC.
 The algorithm finds lines in the given image by rotating it by many angles and finding drastic changes in intensity of its columns.

 ## Compilation

 Use cmake to compile.
-Makefile was used in the first stages of development to compile a single source file.

 Use **g++** to compile for CPU.